sseefried/js-good-parts/README.md

                      }
 ```

-'f' is local.
+`f` is local.
 It will not be in scope outside of the function body.